cryptomator/cryptomator.github.io/content/terms.en.md

 title: "Terms & Conditions"
 ---

-_Effective date: May 2020_
+_Effective date: November 2021_

 <p class="text-lg leading-relaxed text-gray-700">By purchasing licenses and using software licenses and other digital content offered on this website, you declare your agreement with the following Terms & Conditions (T&C) of Skymatic GmbH in the context of current and future business relations.</p>

 ## §1 Validity

-The following General Terms and Conditions apply exclusively within the scope of the contractual relationship for the acquisition and use of codes for the activation of digital content and associated licenses between Skymatic GmbH, Grantham-Allee 2-8, 53757 Sankt Augustin (Skymatic) and the customer.
+The following General Terms and Conditions apply exclusively within the scope of the contractual relationship for the acquisition and use of codes for the activation of digital content and associated licenses between Skymatic GmbH, Am Hauptbahnhof 6, 53111 Bonn (Skymatic) and the customer.
 Any general terms and conditions of business of the customer that contradict or differ from these Terms and Conditions shall not form part of the contract.

 ## §2 Conclusion of Contract